Plymouth Arena

-Plymouth Pavilions is an entertainment and sports complex in Plymouth, Devon, England.
-The arena is used as an entertainment venue and also for corporate hire.
+Plymouth Arena (known as Plymouth Pavilions until 2026) is an entertainment and sports complex in Plymouth, Devon, England.
+It is used as an entertainment venue and also for corporate hire.

-The Pavilions is built on the site of the former Millbay railway station that is directly opposite the Duke of Cornwall Hotel.
+The venue is built on the site of the former Millbay railway station that is directly opposite the Duke of Cornwall Hotel.
 The granite pillars which can be seen outside the main entrance were once the gate posts to the station.

-Ice Rink and Pool Closure
+Ice rink and pool closure

-Plymouth Pavilions was one of the only indoor centres with an ice rink in Devon, but in 2022 due to the cost of living crisis, the company declared the Ice Rink would close for good.
+Plymouth Pavilions was one of the only indoor centres with an ice rink in Devon, but in 2022 due to the cost of living crisis, the company declared the ice rink would close for good with the final skate taking place on 31 December 2022.

-Plymouth Pavilions was also the home of a family fun indoor swimming pool - including an underwater-themed extension which closed in 2003; however on 18 March 2012, in response to the opening of the state-of-the-art Plymouth Life Centre, the swimming pool was shut down.
+The venue was also the home of a family fun indoor swimming pool - including an underwater-themed extension which closed in 2003; however on 18 March 2012, in response to the opening of the state-of-the-art Plymouth Life Centre, the swimming pool was shut down.
 The area once used by the pool has been vacated and abandoned, as of 2018.

-The Arena, Shows and concerts
+The arena, shows and concerts

 The Plymouth Pavilions Arena has a standing capacity of 4,000 and a seated capacity of 2,500.
 The Arena frequently hosts and promotes large scale concerts, previous artists to have played at The Pavilions include: Ed Sheeran, Oasis, Dermot Kennedy and Pink.
 The fastest selling show at Pavilions, was the Arctic Monkeys, selling out in one hour in 2006.

 In 2012 that record was matched by Gary Barlow, selling out in just under one hour.

 The Plymouth Pavilions has its own box office and ticketing platform for Ticketing purchases, this is called The Ticket Store.

 As of 2018 Plymouth Pavilions launched 'Pavilions Introduces', an intimate academy sized gig night for established and upcoming south west talent.
 The first night featured the South Wests Land of the Giants with support from London-based band Tankus The Henge.
 Since then the platform has also had bands such as Mad Dog McRea, The Busketeers, The Native and many more local acts.